ancient-mystic-wonder/ancient-mystic-wonder.github.io/_posts/2018-02-27-redshift-join-2.markdown

 }
 ```

-So far, so good - running this will get us the Customers along with their corresponding Table.
+So far, so good - running this will get us the Customers along with their corresponding RestaurantTable.
 Now, when I add the list of orders:

 ```java
 --- in Customer.java ---